 As of IntelliJ IDEA 2017.2 you get false warnings about the wrong method’s argument being used.
 You have to ignore them at the moment.
 Please, vote for IDEA-177530 bug to get this fixed soon. |

-5.1.
 MockMVC Builders

-You can configure additional request steps within request
+You can configure additional request steps within request method closure definition and you can use that

-.
-Both methods are aliased to and
+within expect block to add additional ResultMatcher.
+Both methods are aliased to and method within their

 blocks so you can write the assertions in more fluent way.